Outset

 Year and seasonality context

-This is the broad year read for Swedish Lapland.
-Use it to see when the place opens out, when it tightens up, and when the same destination starts asking for a different style of trip.
+This is the broad year overview for Swedish Lapland.
+Use it to see when the place becomes easier, when it becomes more limited, and when it starts asking for a different style of trip.